tracetheheat/tracetheheat.github.io/_posts/2020-06-05-will-cycling-be-the-new-normal.md

 We might have hope there would be enough bike lanes and pedestrians one day.
 But maybe more crucial is to wish our society would learn how to communicate with each other.

-{% include image.html url="/images/rwr.png" caption="ph by jakdosciany.tumblr.com align="center" %}
+{% include image.html url="/images/rwr.png" caption=" credit to jakdosciany.tumblr.com align="center" %}